 You’ll find an abundance of shells on Amelia Island and Fernandina Beach, including sand dollars, junonia shells, and tulip banded shells.
 Plan to shell around the low phase of the tide, and search in the “shell line” where the highest waves stop as they deposit groups of shells.
-You can easily spend a quiet afternoon strolling for treasures and swimming in the calm waters.
+A favorite family-friendly destination in Florida, you can easily spend a quiet afternoon strolling for treasures and swimming in the calm waters.

 Hutchinson Island (Nearby Hotels)

 Shelling on Hutchinson Island is a pleasant activity, as you won’t find the tourist crowds here.
 With natural and artificial reefs, the shelling and sea glass hunting opportunities are endless here.
 Visit during low tide to peruse the shells that have washed up ashore, where you’ll find sand dollars and small pieces of smooth and beautifully frosted green and white colored glass.